chhanganivarun/coding-in-circles/req_doc.md

 - User can update his user information like name, dob, institute

-- user can submit code for evaluation
+- User can submit code for evaluation

 - User can see their progress over time

-### Additional functionalities for admin

 - Admin user can delete a problem or a contest

-- Login for admin

 - Admin rates the problem/contest added by the user